codecrafters-io/build-your-own-x/README.md

 [![Banner](https://codecrafters.io/landing/images/byox-banner.png)](https://codecrafters.io/github-banner)

-## Table of Contents: Build your own X
+## Table of Contents: Build Your Own X

-This repository is a compilation of well-written, step-by-step guides for re-creating our favorite technologies from scratch.
+This repository is a compilation of well-written, step-by-step guides for re-creating our favorite technologies from scratch!

 > *What I cannot create, I do not understand — Richard Feynman.*

-It's a great way to learn.
+It's a great way to learn to code!

 * [3D Renderer](#build-your-own-3d-renderer)
 * [Augmented Reality](#build-your-own-augmented-reality)